codahale/lockstitch/design.md

   protocol's state is disclosed at some point.
 * **Break-in Recovery**: A protocol's future outputs will appear random to an adversary in possession of the protocol's state as long as one of the future inputs to the protocol is secret.

-HMAC is [a dual-PRF](https://eprint.iacr.org/2023/861) when used with fixed-length keys.
-Consequently, the protocol's posterior state will be secret if either the protocol's prior state or the `Mix` operation's inputs are secret, even if the other values are attacker-controlled.

 ### `Encrypt`/`Decrypt`